 An Oklahoma City trust administration lawyer can assist with the creation of a trust and ensuring the trust is properly funded so your assets efficiently transfer through the trust administration process.
 We can also help your trust administrator fulfill their obligations, ensure the trust assets are protected, and your wishes respected.

 To find out more about how the trust administration process works and how we can help you through it, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to get the personalized help you need to ensure the trust administration process goes smoothly.
+You can also give us a call today at (405) 843-6100 or contact us online to get the personalized help you need to ensure the trust administration process goes smoothly.
 Call today so we can begin working with you on all of your legal needs surrounding trusts in Oklahoma.